dirtyhawk/stata-derivescores/README.md

-# stata-derivevars
+# stata-derivescores
-Stata tool to enable structured derivation of variables from classifications based on classification tables
+Stata tool to enable structured derivation of (score) variables from classifications based on derivation tables